StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

   - `queue` — Which queue family's lock to acquire.
 - `static void Backend.Vulkan.QueueUnlock(BackendVulkanQueue queue)` — Releases the queue family lock acquired via [`Backend.Vulkan.QueueLock`]({{site.url}}/Pages/StereoKit/Backend.Vulkan/QueueLock.html).
   - `queue` — Which queue family's lock to release.
+- `static void Backend.Vulkan.Request(BackendVulkanRequest request)` — Registers a request for Vulkan instance/device extensions and device features.
+This MUST be called before SK.Initialize.
+A request enables atomically: only when all of its extensions are present, and every requested feature bit is supported.
+If [`BackendVulkanRequest.required`]({{site.url}}/Pages/StereoKit/BackendVulkanRequest/required.html) is true and the request can't be satisfied, SK.Initialize will fail!
+After initialization, check the result with [`Backend.Vulkan.RequestEnabled`]({{site.url}}/Pages/StereoKit/Backend.Vulkan/RequestEnabled.html) (by name) or [`Backend.Vulkan.ExtEnabled`]({{site.url}}/Pages/StereoKit/Backend.Vulkan/ExtEnabled.html) (by extension name).
+  - `request` — The extensions and features to request.
+Its arrays and feature struct pointers only need to remain valid for the duration of this call - StereoKit copies everything it needs.
+- `static bool Backend.Vulkan.RequestEnabled(string name)` — Checks if a named request registered via [`Backend.Vulkan.Request`]({{site.url}}/Pages/StereoKit/Backend.Vulkan/Request.html) was successfully enabled.
+This MUST only be called after SK.Initialize.
+  - `name` — The name given to the BackendVulkanRequest.
+  - returns — If the request's extensions and features were all enabled.

 ## enum BackendGraphics